 How is celiac disease treated?

 Although celiac disease is a chronic condition, typically life-long, many patients can achieve long-term symptom relief through a tailored celiac disease treatment plan made in NYC, which includes a gluten-free diet.
 The first step to determining the proper treatment for your symptoms begins with a celiac disease diagnosis.
-Dr. Borcich will start with a thorough evaluation, including a review of your medical history and your symptoms.
+Our celiac disease specialist Dr. Borcich will start with a thorough evaluation, including a review of your medical history and your symptoms.
 If necessary, he will order a test to evaluate your blood and an upper endoscopy in order to make an accurate diagnosis.

 The primary celiac disease treatment is a strict, gluten-free diet.
 By removing gluten from your diet, you effectively start to heal your small intestine and prevent any future inflammation from occurring.
 Depending on the degree of your small intestinal damage prior to diagnosis, other medications may be prescribed.
 Dr. Borcich may also recommend dietary supplements as part of your gluten-free lifestyle to ensure that you are getting the proper nutrients and vitamins you need.